itsuki-takatsuno/node-unzipper/README.md

   .pipe(unzipper.Extract({ path: 'output/path' }));
 ```

-Extract emits the 'close' event once the zip's contents have been fully extracted to disk. `Extract` uses [fstream.Writer](https://www.npmjs.com/package/fstream) and therefore needs need an absolute path to the destination directory.
+Extract emits the 'close' event once the zip's contents have been fully extracted to disk. `Extract` uses [fstream.Writer](https://www.npmjs.com/package/fstream) and therefore needs an absolute path to the destination directory.
 This directory will be automatically created if it doesn't already exits.

 ### Parse zip file contents